Mirzhaseit/HALF_ADDER_SUBTRACTOR/README.md

 /* Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

-Developed by: SRIRAM S RegisterNumber: 25006750*/
+Developed by:MIRZHA FATHIMA S RegisterNumber: 212224230159*/

 **RTL Schematic**
 Half Adder